Countly/countly-sdk-flutter-bridge/example/integration_test/event_tests/notes.md

+* sum and duration is added to all events even if not provided (as 0)

 Android
-* sum is added to all events even if not provided
-* doubles are way too precise
+* 0 duration not appearing
+iOS
+* no orientation event
+* clears unsupported values in segmentation but leaves the keys